nthieu173/localized-multicommodity-flow/src/introduction.md

 # Introduction

 The multi-commodity flow problem is a network flow problem with multiple commodities.
 Given a directed graph and a set of commodities, the goal is to find a flow for each edge and each commodity such that the flow satisfies the capacity constraints of the edges and the conservation of flow at each node.
+Even though the demands are different, the capacities of the edges are often shared between the commodities, which poses a challenge in finding a feasible solution.

 ![Multi-commodity flow problem example](./images/multi_commodity_flow_example.png)